Understanding Perimenopause

 It's important to note that perimenopause experiences vary greatly between individuals.
 Some women report the following, though these are not universal experiences:

-6. Skin and Hair Some women report changes in skin or hair during this time, though individual experiences vary.
+6. Skin and Hair Changes - Some women report changes in skin or hair during this time, though individual experiences vary.

-8. Physical Comfort Some women report experiencing joint or muscle discomfort during midlife, though this can have various causes and should be evaluated by healthcare professionals.
+8. Physical Discomfort - Some women report experiencing joint or muscle discomfort during midlife, though this can have various causes and should be evaluated by healthcare professionals.

 General Approaches Some People Find Helpful